• Home

 olive oil chocolate chip cookies

-These olive oil chocolate chip cookies are by far the simplest recipe out of all of my holiday cookies for this year, but that’s also what makes them the best!
-They are totally fool-proof.
-For a vegan and gluten free olive oil cookie, you just can’t mess them up.
-They spread perfectly in the oven, come out equally crispy but soft, and are just the right amount of sweet to balance out the rich olive oil flavor.
+These Olive Oil Cookies are by far the simplest recipe out of all of my holiday cookies for this year, but that’s also what makes them the best!
+They are totally foolproof.
+For a vegan and gluten-free olive oil cookie, you just can’t mess them up.
+They spread perfectly in the oven, come out equally crispy but soft and are just the right amount of sweet to balance out the rich olive oil flavor.

-I’m so so glad I finally have an olive oil cookie recipe I can share with you guys, because believe me, the requests have been COUNTLESS (but in a good way!)
+I’m so glad I finally have an olive oil cookie recipe I can share with you guys, because believe me, I’ve had plenty of requests.

-Read on to get the full deets on a recipe that has been a long time coming, and is now finally ~perfect~
+Read on to get the full deets on a recipe that has been a long time coming, and it’s perfect!

 Table of contents